 Goal: To update technology to improve Sourcewise's ability to provide access and support high quality service for older adults.
-Objective 11.1 Sourcewise will implement processes to improve the quality of data gathered by various senior service Projected Start and End Dates Title IIIB Funded PD or C 1 Update Status 2 agencies.
-Sourcewise will dedicate the agency programs to server-specific use, thereby improving both the use and backup routines that are required for HIPPA compliance.
-The use of data storage will improve virtual access for on-and off-site program entries.
-Sourcewise will incorporate virtual secure technologies that allow management staff to access their computer desktops for critical after-hours off-site work. ⊠2020-2021 ⊠2021-2022 □Yes ⊠No □2022-2023 □2023-2024 Sourcewise will incorporate cutting-edge internet access technologies.
-Service providers offering "Hotspot" technologies will be used as emergency broadband access to the internet for the purpose of remote communication and file management in times of disaster.
-(Refer Section 8-all)
+Objective 11.1 Projected Title IIIB Update Sourcewise will continue to improve critical infrastructure.
+By updating current systems and their Start and End Dates Funded PD or C 1 Status 2 backup counterparts, we will improve data integrity.
+Additionally, Sourcewise will continue to be able ⊠2020-2021 □Yes to effectively access and manage data remotely allowing for business operations to be conducted ⊠2021-2022 ⊠No virtually, when necessary. ⊠2022-2023 Service providers offering "Hotspot" technologies will be used as emergency broadband access to the internet for the purpose of remote communication and file management in times of disaster. □2023-2024 (Refer Section 8-all) OX